Props to David, writer of the blog PhilaFoodie who recommended this great place. His review of COCHON

 For the Appetizer :

 Feeling the responsibility to take advantage of the "adventurous" items, we ordered the Crispy Pigs Feet Croquette and also The Roasted Pork Belly.
 The croquette was really good and so interesting.
 It was full of flavors I couldn't quite identify and after asking the waitress I found out some of the main ingredients.
 Unfortunately my memory is filtered with really great wine that I mooched off of my table-mates, so nutmeg is the only spice I can sort of remember.
+I found my Mom was a little less in sharing with her Pork Belly, it was so indulgent and rich that I hope they add this one to the regular menu soon.
+I definitely intend to return for this... perhaps without my mom. (shhh, dont tell her)

 For the Entree:

 I ordered the Slow-Roasted Pork Shoulder over Lentils duPuy Brussels sprouts with poached egg while mom ordered the Heritage Pork Loin stuffed with boudin noir sausage and pine nuts.
 These dishes were not "elf food" as someone pointed out.
 The servings were generous and the food so rich and flavorful, I would consider these in the category of French comfort food.
 The Pork shoulder was so tender and juicy, and over amazing lentils but what surprised me the most was that the brussels sprouts were so good!
 Normally, I hate brussels sprouts!
 The Pork loin was equally great and the potato accompaniment was really delicious.
 Unfortunately, at way too early a point, we found ourselves getting full too soon!
-Fortunately that gained me a take-home lunch for the next day, which was like re-living a very happy memory .
+Fortunately that gained me a take-home lunch for the next day, which was like re-living a very happy memory

 For dessert: